diego2005eduardo/google-drive-logs-management/README.md

 ## 📝 Project Description
 Google Drive download report automation project using “googleapis” with NodeJS + Typescript

+## ⚠️ Disclaimer
+This project was initially created for personal use.
+The published code is meant to serve as a reference and may require modifications to fit specific requirements.

 ## 📖 Documentation

 - [🇧🇷 Portuguese Readme](README-PT.md)